How to configure rules in the web form

 How to perform calculations with values inserted in the form

-For calculations, Math functions must be used: Sum, Product, etc.
+For calculations, math functions must be used: Sum, Product, etc.

 See further details in the following images: